-Bringing contextualization to its maximum exponent, although it can offer a better interpretation of the facts and a more accurate approach to the value including values, it can lead to a problem of inequity and justice due to providing access to a specific technology in a given region and meanwhile, considering the lack of provision of the same technology in the neighbouring region for a patient with the same characteristics.
+Contextualization can lead to a problem of inequity and justice due to providing access to a specific technology in a given region and meanwhile, considering the lack of provision of the same technology in the neighbouring region for a patient with the same characteristics.
 Thus, someone who aims to untangle the issue of value measurement and context should balance which the consequences of considering the context to its maximum expression could be and how to better inform and diminish the conflicts that some decisions could infer.
-An approach to the context and the analysis of complex interventions can be found in the INTEGRATE-HTA project that proposed the CICI framework as guidance for the assessment of context when assessing complex interventions.
-The CICI guidance introduces an overarching framework of the interacting dimensions of context (i.e. setting, geographical, epidemiological, socio-cultural, socio-economic, ethical, legal and political) and four domains of implementation (i.e. provider, organization and structure, funding and policy) including definitions and descriptions of each of these domains (Pfadenhauer et al, 2016).
+An approach to the context and the analysis of complex interventions is the Context and Implementation of Complex Interventions (CICI) framework as guidance for the assessment of context when assessing complex interventions.
+The CICI guidance introduces an overarching framework of the interacting dimensions of context (including setting) and implementation.
+This framework comprises eight domains of context (i.e., setting, geographical, epidemiological, socio-cultural, socio-economic, ethical, legal and political) and four domains of implementation (i.e., provider, organization and structure, funding and policy) including definitions and descriptions of each of these domains (Pfadenhauer et al, 2016).
+This approach, although valid, continues being mechanistic in some way and obviates the necessary preliminary discussion on which the values according to the context are.
+Moreover, the new definition of HTA is currently including domains referred to context that are lacking in the CICI approach, such as concepts of life cycle and environmental aspects (O'Rourke et al, 2020).

 Figure 2.
-HTA Core Model Domains according to EUnetHTA core model.
+HTA Core Model Domains.
 Available from: https://eunethta.eu/hta-core-model/

-Domains, its information requirements and context
+Domains, its information requirements, and context

-Among those domains within the EUnetHTA core model, we have already declared that, there are some that are specifically proposed to be related to the context in which the technology will be applied.
+Among those domains within the EUnetHTA Core Model, we have already declared that, there are some, that are specifically proposed to be related to the context in which the technology will be applied.
 Moreover, there are technologies that are affected by some domains more than others, so there is also a technology/domain dependency.
-For example, learning curves, related skills, need of sufficient number of patients and need of other resources are part of the analysis that relate to medical devices or population-based interventions more than with technologies such as drugs, in which the definition of the indication and the correct prescription are more crucial than those organizational aspects already mentioned.
-Moreover, the relevance/importance of domains to consider in an assessment as well as the type of information required by decision-maker to make an informed decision is different at macro and meso level.
+For example, learning curves, related skills, need of sufficient number of patients and need of other resources are part of the analysis that relate to medical devices or population-based interventions more than to drugs, in which the definition of the indication and the correct prescription are more crucial than those organizational aspects already mentioned.
+Moreover, the relevance/importance of domains to consider in an assessment as well as the type of information required by decision-maker to make an informed decision is different at macro- and meso-level.